 Johnsons Farm, Lafford Lane, Wigan, WN8 0QY

 If you are looking for pumpkin picking in Wigan this seems to be the perfect spot.
 Open as usual in October 2020.
-They have made plans to move the patch to a bigger field to allow for social distancing.
+They have a huge variety of Pumpkins and Gourds to pick straight from our Pumpkin Patch.
+There will also be a spooky tent with knitted pumpkins, bunting, candles, decorations and children’s crafts available to buy.